-- onpeak init rate: The rate for the first rating interval in cent (of whatever currency, represented as a floating point number) per second.
-Applicable to calls during onpeak hours. - · onpeak init interval: The duration of the first billing interval, in seconds.
-Applicable to calls during onpeak hours. - onpeak follow rate: The rate for subsequent rating intervals in cent (of whatever currency, represented as a floating point number) per second.
+- Onpeak init rate: The rate for the first rating interval in cent (of whatever currency, represented as a floating point number) per second.
+Applicable to calls during onpeak hours. - Onpeak init interval: The duration of the first billing interval, in seconds.
+Applicable to calls during onpeak hours. - Onpeak follow rate: The rate for subsequent rating intervals in cent (of whatever currency, represented as a floating point number) per second.
 Applicable to calls during onpeak hours.
-Defaults to onpeak init rate. - onpeak follow interval: The duration of subsequent billing intervals, in seconds.
+Defaults to onpeak init rate. - Onpeak follow interval: The duration of subsequent billing intervals, in seconds.
 Applicable to calls during onpeak hours.
-Defaults to onpeak init interval. - offpeak init rate: The rate for the first rating interval in cent (of whatever currency, represented as a floating point number) per second.
+Defaults to onpeak init interval. - Offpeak init rate: The rate for the first rating interval in cent (of whatever currency, represented as a floating point number) per second.
 Applicable to calls during off-peak hours.
-Defaults to onpeak init rate. - offpeak init interval: The duration of the first billing interval, in seconds.
+Defaults to onpeak init rate. - Offpeak init interval: The duration of the first billing interval, in seconds.
 Applicable to calls during off-peak hours.
-Defaults to onpeak init interval. - offpeak follow rate: The rate for subsequent rating intervals in cent (of whatever currency, represented as a floating point number) per second.
+Defaults to onpeak init interval.

+- Offpeak follow rate: The rate for subsequent rating intervals in cent (of whatever currency, represented as a floating point number) per second.
 Applicable to calls during off-peak hours.
-Defaults to offpeak init rate if that one is specified, or to onpeak follow rate otherwise. - offpeak follow interval: The duration of subsequent billing intervals, in seconds.
+Defaults to offpeak init rate if that one is specified, or to onpeak follow rate otherwise. - Offpeak follow interval: The duration of subsequent billing intervals, in seconds.
 Applicable to calls during off-peak hours.
-Defaults to offpeak init interval if that one is specified, or to onpeak follow interval otherwise. - use free time: Specifies whether free time minutes may be used when calling this destination.
+Defaults to offpeak init interval if that one is specified, or to onpeak follow interval otherwise. - Use free time: Specifies whether free time minutes may be used when calling this destination.
 May be specified in the file upload as 0, n[o], f[alse] and 1, y[es], t[rue] respectively.

-7.1.3 Creating Off-Peak Times
+9.1.3 Creating Off-Peak Times

 To be able to differentiate between on-peak and off-peak calls, the platform stores off-peak times for every billing profile based on weekdays and/or calendar days.
-To edit the settings for a billing profile, go to System Administration \rightarrow Billing and select edit peak times next to the billing profile you want to configure.
+To edit the settings for a billing profile, go to Settings \rightarrow Billing and press the Peaktimes button on the billing profile you want to configure.

-To set off-peak times for a weekday, click on edit next to the according weekday.
+To set off-peak times for a weekday, click on Edit next to the according weekday.
 You will be presented with two input fields which both receive a timestamp in the form of hh:mm:ss specifying a time of day for the start and end of the off-peak period.
 If any of the fields is left empty, the system will automatically insert 00:00:00 (start field) or 23:59:59 (end field).
-Click on save to store the setting in the database.
-You may create more than one off-peak period per weekday, and you may edit existing entries using any of the input fields and clicking save next to it.
-To completely delete a range, just select delete next to the entry.
+Click on Add to store the setting in the database.
+You may create more than one off-peak period per weekday.
+To delete a range, just click Delete next to the entry.
+Click the close icon when done.